Thoreau Cabin was rebuilt recently by Dutch architects from CC-Studio.

-Well hidden in its lush green surrounding and encroaching foliage, rich of flora and fauna, the volume has been molded so that the lower part and roof that face the incoming path only reveal its presence at the last moment.
+Well hidden in its lush green surrounding and encroaching foliage, rich of flora and fauna, the Thoreau Cabin has been molded so that the lower part and roof that face the incoming path only reveal its presence at the last moment.
 In the opposite direction two very large sliding doors open up the entire corner of the building so that it’s interior becomes part of the open space around it; a little green meadow where sheep graze to keep the young trees at bay.

 The 35 m2 hide out, built originally in 1966, needed no permit to be renovated if replaced by a new structure with similar seize and function.
 It has neither running water nor electricity.
 Local wood is used to fire up the cooking facility and the fireplace.